merev/devops-environment/README.md

 # DevOps Environment
-This is an automated solution for DevOps Environment Vagrant, Terraform, and Ansible.
+This is an automated solution for DevOps Environment created through Vagrant, Terraform, and Ansible.
 Follow the steps below:
  - clone the repository;
  - open the directory in terminal;
  - execute the command `vagrant up`;